valkyrie-system/Eudaimonia-Dryad3/README.md

 To use the Model JSON, simply upload to Open WebUI via model import on workspace (Note, for this to work, you must have dolphin-llama3:latest)

+# If Ollama is already installed copy Models to you Ollama Folder by cloning this repo and pasting "Models"

 # Model Description: